 Have you ever been in the mood for country cooking?
 I recently had the pleasure of visiting the Cracker Barrel restaurant in Lansing Michigan.
 This restaurant offers delightful menu items, comfortable atmosphere and even shopping.
 Kids and parents will both love this place.
 Cracker Barrel is the best!

-Cracker Barrel is a cozy restaurant because it needs that makes it feel like home.
-It's even decorated with pictures from long age
+Cracker Barrel is a cozy restaurant because it ne chairs.
+It also has a fireplace that makes it feel like home.
+It's even decorated with pictures from long ag